kkasravi/IMDistributedWorker/README.md

 1. Now run the command './run_test.sh' to get usage.
 <pre>
 $ ./run_test.sh
-Usage: ./run_test.sh num
+Usage: ./run_test.sh command num
+command: start|status|config
 num: number of agents
 </pre>
-1. Running run_test.sh with a number of agents will return the time each agent took to run a service and the time when all agents were done reporting their status to the master.
+1. Running run_test.sh with a number of agents will return the time each agent took to run a service (start|config|status) and the time when all agents were done reporting their status to the master.
 <pre>
-$ ./run_test.sh 4
+$ ./run_test.sh status 4
-{ "service": { "id": "06f5ab67-0d20-4958-8745-9f277d2fdcf6", "timesPerWorker": [38, 44, 53, 54], "completionTime": 54}}
+{ "service": { "id": "3949eb18-1c7e-459a-aea2-91c82e807af3", "timesPerWorker": [24, 24, 25, 26], "completionTime": 26}}
 </pre>

 ### How to run a local test using the web browser (agents are run locally):